- Assist in the development of an academic plan which reflects both short and long-term goals

 You should meet with an advisor once each semester.
 Our advising team supports your academic goals and will guide you through procedures for classes, majors, degree checks and transferring.

-During COVID-19 advisors are seeing students by phone and video appointment only.
 You can make an appointment here.
 When the campus is open during peak hours, advisors may only see students on a walk-in basis.

 Here is what you can do to get ready: